WHEN: October 2018

 High-Fidelity Mockup / Visual Redesign

-of uneven stripes, which distracted from the main content of the page, has
+background of uneven stripes, which distracted from the main content of

 Overall, the redesign is much more minimalist, minimizing bright